Battle of the Princes, Epilogue: We Surrender

 “There’s a pot under there if you need to go,” he said.

-“I’d need food in my belly sometime in the last three days for that to happen.”
+“Ha!” laughed Ruggero.
+“I’d need food in my belly sometime in the last three days for that to happen, or something to drink since noon yesterday.”

-“We should have gone with the others,” said Placido.
+“We should have stayed with the others,” said Placido.
 “Renato il Famelico was with them, and he can smell food out like a hound can sniff out a hare.”

-“No, it was – and is – best we’re on our own.
+“No, Placido, it’s best we’re on our own.
 The others’ll be leaving a trail behind them a blind man could follow, never mind hounds.
 We’ll do better making our own way.”

 “If we get away, not when,” corrected Ruggero.
 “Right now, getting away is far more important than what we do after we get away.”